stephenlauck/migration_chef_12/migration.md

 `git checkout 10x_server`

+Add the [chef-client::config](https://github.com/opscode-cookbooks/chef-client#usage) recipe to the nodes you want to migrate

-Update the chef_server_url attribute in your environment file to point to the 12.x server
+Update the chef_server_url attribute in an environment file to point to the 12.x server

 ```
 chef_client: